raveious/delay-tolerant-network/README.md

 ## Purpose

-Exploration in the area of a delay tolerant network of wireless sensor nodes.
+Exploration in the area of a [Delay Tolerant Network][2] of wireless sensor nodes.

 ## Development